kozjuli/kozjuli.github.io/_pages/research.md

 ## Publications <a name="publications"></a>

 7. **Policy Rules and Large Crises in Emerging Markets**
-with Emilio Espino, Fernando M. Martin and Juan M. Sanchez *Conditionally accepted, Journal of International Economics* [Working paper](https://doi.org/10.20955/wp.2022.018){:target="_blank"}
+with Emilio Espino, Fernando M. Martin and Juan M. Sanchez * Accepted, Journal of International Economics* [Working paper](https://doi.org/10.20955/wp.2022.018){:target="_blank"}

     > This paper studies a sovereign default model with fiscal and monetary policies to assess the policy response and evaluate the gains from flexibility in times of severe distress.